-The proposed genetic algorithm proved effective for two different types of models and wide range of input parameters which indirectly confirmed its scalability.
-Comparing using Eqs.
-9 and 10 (circles) or Eqs.
-11 and 12 (squares).
-The y axis shows the relative amplitude error regarding the target amplitude. d Comparison of parameters space investigation for amplitudes and frequencies of varying orders of magnitude Eqs.
-9 and 10 (circles) or Eqs.
-11 and 12 (squares).
-The y axis shows the relative frequency error regarding the target frequency the evolution with and without using crossovers, we have concluded that it significantly improves the end result as a way of retaining fit subparts of parameter vectors.
+The proposed genetic algorithm proved effective for two different types of models and wide range of input parameters which indirectly confirmed it's scalability.
+Comparing the evolution with and without using crossovers, we have concluded that it significantly improves the end result as a way of conserving fit subparts of parameter vectors.
 It reinforces the fact that the systems response is mainly dependent on ratios between different parameters.
 Hence the fitter combinations of a subgroup of parameters can be efficiently spread over candidate solutions pool (population).
 We included state-of-the-art developments in genetic algorithms by allowing multiple mutations, biased crossover towards fitter candidate solutions, partitioning the solutions on their feasibility and proposed a new approach of a problem dependent adaptive fitness evaluation, based on the effect of single parameters to the resulting system response.